 Fastest-Growing Consumer Imports

-Among the above top gainers, 8 items are durable goods that consumers can re-use over time.
-Drilling down, 4 of the durable items are shopping products that require a comparatively longer time to make a buying decision, while 4 top gainers are periodically purchased speciality items namely electric generating sets or converters, diamonds, silver and nitrogenous fertilizers.
+Among the above top gainers, 3 items are durable goods that consumers can re-use over time.
+Drilling down, one of the durable items is a shopping product namely motorcycles.
+That product usually requires a comparatively longer time to make a buying decision.

-The fastest-growing convenience products are petroleum gas and fresh whole fish.
+The 7 remaining fast growers are convenience products ranging from coal including solid fuels made from coal and waters with added sugar.
 Consumers typically consider these items as non-durable products commonly referred to as disposable goods and therefore are used only once.

 Worst-Declining Consumer Imports

-Three among the UK’s top 10 declining imports are non-durable convenience products consumed one time only, namely miscellaneous plastic items, miscellaneous food preparations, and swine meat (pork).
-Gold and hand-drawn paintings or drawings are speciality products made the list of leading losers.
+Three among the UK’s top 10 declining imports are non-durable convenience products consumed one time only, namely miscellaneous fresh fruits, fresh or chilled beef, and fresh or dried flowers.

-The remaining 5 import decliners are shopping products that normally require more time for shoppers to make buying decisions.
+The 3 remaining import decliners are shopping products that normally require more time for shoppers to make buying decisions.
+These are British imports of sports equipment, computers including optical readers, and lower-voltage switches or fuses.
 Purchases under the shopping products category are more likely to be deferred than convenience products.